cynthziawong/intro_reda/README.md

   - Gain a deeper understanding of empirical finance
   - Gain an understanding of the power and the limitations of advanced analytics
   - Gain an understanding of common macroeconomic and industry data sources
-  - Develop the ability to interpret and communicate statistical analyse
+  - Develop the ability to interpret and communicate statistical analyses

 ## Course Overview